Why local AI exploded in 2026

 Where to start

-If you’re starting with local AI, don’t buy hardware first.
+If you are starting with local AI, do not buy hardware first.
 The 5-step workflow:

 - Define one concrete use case (e.g., "extract invoices with German VAT")